xxwikkixx/StockFix/README.md

 TODO:
 * ~~Mailgun API to send email for forgotten password~~

+* Chat application for users on the webiste

 * User Watchlist Integration

 * Chart Pattern recognition using computer vision API